Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, [click here!](https://github.com/Norbs89/camping-site-backend)

+## Version 0.8.4

+- "Add New Site" page have been styled for desktop.
+- "Edit Site" page have been styled for desktop.
+- Minor changes in code to aid styling.

 ## Version 0.8.3

 - Individual site page have been styled.